grahame/sedge/README.md

 sedge
 ------

 Template and share OpenSSH ssh\_config(5) files.
-A pre-processor for OpenSSH configurations.
+A preprocessor for OpenSSH configurations.

 Named for the favourite food of the Western Ground Parrot.